danielfm/archlinux-workstation/README.md

 ### Running the Ansible Playbook

-Clone this playbook in your home directory, override the desired variables in a new file `vars/custom.yml` (see the available vars in `vars/main.yml` in all roles) and then run the following command to apply the Ansible playbook:
+Clone this playbook in your home directory, override the desired variables in a new file `vars/custom.yml` (see the available vars in `vars/main.yml`) and then run the following command to apply the Ansible playbook:

 ```sh
 # Clone the repository: